J. J. Sexby: Military service

 In 1865 Sexby was appointed as Honorary Assistant-Quartermaster in the 19th Surrey Rifle Volunteer Corps.
 (In that year the 19th Surrey Rifle Volunteer Corps acquired the Braganza Street drill hall, a short distance from Thorne Road.)
 He was made a Second Lieutenant in 1878 and Lieutenant the following year.
 In 1881 he was made a captain.
 By then the 19th Surrey Corps was called the 8th Surrey Corps.
 In 1886 he was made a Major.
 He was awarded the Volunteer Officers' Decoration in 1892.
-In 1895 he was made a Honorary Lieutenant-Colonel.
+In 1895 he was made an Honorary Lieutenant-Colonel.
 He resigned from the Volunteer Corps in 1897; on retirement he was entitled to retain his honorary rank.
 The 19th Surrey Rifle Volunteer Corps was renamed the 8th Surrey Rifle Volunteer Corps and then, pursuant to the Cardwell Reforms and Childers Reforms, became the 4th Volunteer Battalion, Queen's (Royal West Surrey) Regiment in 1883, and then the 24th (County of London) Battalion (The Queen’s) in 1908.